Future14473/BlueJay/README.md

 Is used to get the Vuforia localizer running.
 It requires an opmode instance and a boolean for whether the RC should display its view.

+Please realize the purpose of the `start()` and `stop()` methods.
+We've made a careful decision to include them even though they make the library more complicated.
+Keeping all the detectors active (ie. calling start() for each) will cause your framerate to plummet and latency to increase.

 To request data, simply do:

 	detector.getPosition();